-How to Prepare for BITSAT, VITEEE, and SRMJEEE in one go? - For an excited and motivated fresher seeking admission into top private engineering colleges, this is the right question.
-Our experts have therefore brought about the best resources to help you understand, differentiate, and accumulate similar points from all three of these exams.
-All these— BITSAT, VITEEE, and SRMJEEE—simultaneously require preparation and strategizing from a student.
-A first step would be the design of a comprehensive study timetable so that the candidate marks out how much time he is going to spend on each subject in equal proportions ranging from Physics, Chemistry, or Maths.
+How to Prepare for BITSAT, VITEEE, and SRMJEEE in one go? - For an excited and motivated fresher seeking admission into top private engineering colleges, this is the right article for you.
+All these— BITSAT, VITEEE, and SRMJEEE—require preparation and strategizing from a student and almost have the same syllabus.
+The first step would be the design of a timetable so that the candidate marks out how much time he is going to spend on each subject.
+The registrations are also started for SRMJEE 2026 and will last until April 16 for Phase 1, June 4 for Phase 2, and June 30, 2026 for Phase 3.
+The exam for Phase 1 is scheduled for April 23 to 28, 2026, Phase 2 for June 10 to 15, 2026, and Phase 3 for July 4 to 5, 2026.
 This article includes online resources and practice papers for different examinations to give you an idea about their question formats and levels of difficulty.
 If you get good scores, then you have a chance at a top engineering college.

 Let’s kick off with a short table of general information about all the three entrance exams: